My mother, Anne Chamberlain, died on the morning of November 7th, at the age of 87.

 Once she became too weak to speak, there was a peace that fell on her apartment.
 Rather than a place where a bunch of people took shifts looking after Anne and listening to her talk, Anne's apartment became a gathering place for friends and family to hang out, while she died.
 Her apartment was now a space where other voices could be heard, and many good conversations then took place there.

-The occasion of Anne's death, pre-planned as it was, has been a wonderful time to see people I hadn't seen in a long time, and to spend more time with folks like my sister and her family, who I so often just see for a night or two and then I'm off somewhere else, on a tour.
+The occasion of Anne's death, sort of pre-planned as it was, was a wonderful time to see people I hadn't seen in a long time, and to spend more time with folks like my sister and her family, who I so often just see for a night or two and then I'm off somewhere else, on a tour.
 This time, I was also on a tour, but I never took the return flight home to Portland.
-Soon I'll head back to my kids on the west coast, if the travel chaos currently at the airports allows.

 Anne brought a lot of beautiful music into the world.
 Somehow or other she raised a couple of great kids.
 She supported all the good causes, along with some of the hopeless ones.
-Like most of us, maybe even the vast majority of us, she did her best.
+Like most of us, maybe even the vast majority of us, she worked hard and she did her best.

-I knew that when she was alive, which is why I didn't want to hurt her by pointing out the many ways she did harm to her children, to so many of her fragile young students, and probably other people as well, while she was alive.
+I knew that when she was alive, which is why I didn't want to hurt her by pointing out the ways she did harm to her children, and to so many of her fragile young students, while she was alive.

-But at least now that she is no longer with us, I think all of those people, wherever they are, deserve to know that whatever insulting or dismissive comment Anne made to you, it was not true.
-You should not have been treated like that, just because you wanted to learn how to play the piano, or your parents wanted you to.
+But at least now that she is no longer with us, I think all of those people, wherever they are, deserve to know that whatever insulting or dismissive comment Anne made to them, it was not deserved.
+No one should be treated like that, just because they wanted to learn how to play the piano, or their parents wanted them to.

 In what seems like a very intriguing twist of fate, just about one hour after Anne's passing, a Chihuahua was wandering around on the street in front of the house.
-It looked lost and cold.
-John picked him up and brought him inside.
+She looked lost and cold.
+John picked her up and brought her inside.
 The dog had no collar or other identification, so someone called the animal shelter to see if there might be a chip in the animal.
 The address of the shelter, it turned out, was 26 Mahler.

-Mahler was the composer of the last piece of music Anne played, several days ago, before she was too weak to see or sit up.
-It was day 26 of her fast.
+Mahler was the composer of the last piece of music Anne played, several days before she died, before she was too weak to see or sit up.
+It was day 26 of her fast when she died.
 The Chihuahua seemed like some kind of parting gift.
 Who knows.